Smart debugging of Anqi CMS templates: how to usedumpThe filter easily locates display issues

 {{ system|dump }} {# 检查系统配置变量 #}

-This will output the entirecategoriesarray orsystemThe detailed structure and content of the object.
-For multi-layered nested data,dumpit will recursively display information of each layer, which is very helpful for understanding the flow of complex data.
+This will output the entirecategoriesarray orsystemThe detailed structure and content of an object.
+For multi-layered nested data,dumpinformation of each layer is recursively displayed, which is very helpful for understanding the complex data flow.

-• Check variable type:Understand whether it is a string, number, boolean, array, or structure, as this helps you choose the correct template tag or filter to handle it.
+dumpThe output is:nilOr blank, indicating that the variable is either undefined or a null value. - Check variable type:Understand whether it is a string, number, boolean, array, or structure, as this helps you choose the correct template tag or filter to process it.

-• Verify variable content:Check if the specific value is consistent with your expectations.
+- Verify variable content:Check if the specific value is consistent with what you expected.

-• Discover spelling error:IfdumpThe output content is completely different from what was expected, or only part of the fields are displayed, it is likely that the field name you accessed is incorrect.
+dumpThe output does not match the expected, or only part of the fields is displayed, it is likely that the field name you accessed is incorrect.

-1. Identify the problem area:Determine which part of the content on the page is displayed incorrectly
+- Identify the area of the problem:Determine which part of the content on the page is displayed incorrectly